pierrePalud/beetroots-tuto/README.md

   * `estimators`: shows the reconstructions and uncertainty quantifications (for MCMC)
   * `mc`: shows 1D and 2D histograms of the samples (for MCMC)
   * `p-values`: results of the model checking / posterior predictive checking test, that assesses how well the reconstructions can reproduce the observations.
+  * `regularization_weights`: shows the evolution of the spatial regularization weight (only valid for MCMC in some conditions, see comment 2.4 below)

 **Now, what to do from these outputs?
 What actions to take?**